Thomas Owen (boxer): Career

 After several provincial bouts against local fighters Tom Owen moved to London and followed the occupation of an oil seller.
-While carrying a jar of oil through Haymarket he was ‘rudely assailed by a huge carman’ and a streetfight resulted.
+While carrying a jar of oil through Haymarket he was ‘rudely assailed by a huge carman’ and a street fight resulted.
 This encounter was witnessed by a passing boxer, who was so impressed by Owen that he later introduced him to the reigning English champion John Jackson.
 This incident seems to have led to Owen’s involvement in the London prizefighting scene and he was soon matched against the established fighter Bill Hooper for stakes of 100 guineas a side (a significant sum for a prizefight during this period).
-This fight took place near Harrow on 14th November 1796 and was described in a contemporary report as follows: ‘The contest lasted rather more than an hour, during which the men fought fifty rounds of hard fighting, but for the most part of which Owen constantly kept a straight guard of such prodigious strength, that Hooper could never beat it down, and very seldom put in a hit.
+This fight took place near Harrow on 14 November 1796 and was described in a contemporary report as follows: ‘The contest lasted rather more than an hour, during which the men fought fifty rounds of hard fighting, but for the most part of which Owen constantly kept a straight guard of such prodigious strength, that Hooper could never beat it down, and very seldom put in a hit.
 Hooper, in striking a blow, dislocated his shoulder, and being also dreadfully bruised, gave in.
 Owen was so little hurt, that he leisurely put on his clothes and walked away.’

 The contemporary source Boxiana records a second fight against Hooper, taking place ten weeks later at the same location, which Owen won again “in equally good style“.
 The stakes were again recorded as 100 guineas, although Henry Downes Miles notes that this encounter goes unmentioned in the other contemporary sources.
 The details (result, location, stakes and ease of victory) seem to duplicate those of the earlier Owen-Hooper fight, so it is possible that this second fight was included in Boxiana in error.